 Introduction

 Grape (Vitis vinifera L.) is one of most widely cultivated fruit crops, prized for their versatility and nutritional value.
 In India, grape cultivation plays a crucial role in the agricultural sector, supporting the production of table grapes (78%), raisins (17-20%), wine and juice (2%) as reported by Somkuwar et al., (2024).
 However, this industry is increasingly challenged by a range of abiotic stresses, including drought, salinity, excessive rainfall, high temperatures, intense solar radiation, and rising atmospheric CO2 levels.
 These factors, largely affected by global warming, are posing significant threats to sustainable grape production.
 Abiotic factors influence synthesis and breakdown of primary metabolites (such as sugars, amino acids, and organic acids) and secondary metabolites (including phenolic compounds, volatile aroma compounds and their precursors) (Bulgari et al. 2019).
 These factors also impact grapevine physiology, phenology and grape composition, ultimately affecting grape yield and quality directly or indirectly (Rao et al. 2016).
 This situation has led researchers to investigate different plant activators in the field of viticulture.
 Affecting plant growth, nutrition, product quality and yield positively; in order to increase the resistance of plants to abiotic stress (Rouphael, 2018; Bulgari et al. 2019: Yilmaz and Gazioglu 2021).
 Biostimulants are materials that are applied to plants from the leaves, soil or seeds (Bulgari et al. 2019).
 Grapes are amongst main crops on which bio stimulants are being used (Sharma et al., 2023).
 Biostimulants have been classified by some researchers as humic substances, amino acids and other nitrogenous compounds, seaweed and plant extracts, chitin and chitosan-like polymers, inorganic compounds, beneficial fungi and beneficial bacteria, waste, exudates and extracts of seeds, leaves and roots (Yilmaz and Gazioglu, 2021).
 Protein hydrolysates (PHs) are important plant biostimulants based on mixtures of peptides and amino acids mainly produced by enzymatic and/or chemical hydrolysis of proteins from animal or plant-derived raw materials (Colla et al., 2015).
 Glycine betaine (GB) is an N-trimethyl glycine derivative compound that belongs to the quaternary amines.
 It is found in many bacteria, plant and animal species (Monterio et al., 2022).
 It plays an adaptive role in osmoregulation and protecting the sub-cellular structures in stressed plants (Hayes et al., 2020).
 Seaweed are macroscopic multicellular algae that can be brown, red and green.
 They are an important source of organic matter and fertilizer nutrients (Bulgari et al., 2019).
 They are applied as foliar spray and are able to enhance plant growth, abiotic stresses tolerance, photosynthetic activity and resistance to fungi, bacteria and virus, improving yield and productivity of several crops (Norrie et al., 2006; Sharma et al., 2014).
 Seaweeds used for bio stimulant production contain cytokinins and auxins or other hormone-like substances (Hamza, 2001).
 For a plant activator to be called a bio stimulant, the product must also be effective against abiotic stress conditions on the plant (Bulgari et al., 2019).
-Considering this a study was conducted to know the effect of Budmaker on yield and quality of Thompson Seedless grapes uner multilocations.
+Considering this a study was conducted to know the effect of Budmaker on yield and quality of Thompson Seedless grapes under multilocations.

 Material and Methods